waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 But the general idea is that every time we encounter some data point, we can adjust these weights accordingly to try and make the weights better line up with the actual data that we have access to.
-And you can repeat this process with data point after data point until eventually, hopefully, your algorithm converges to some set of weights that do a pretty good job of trying to figure out whether a day is going to be rainy or not rainy.
+And you can `repeat this process with data point after data point` `until eventually, hopefully, your algorithm` `converges to some set of weights that do a pretty good job` of trying to figure out whether a day is going to be rainy or not rainy.
-And just as a final point about this particular equation, this value alpha here is generally what we'll call the learning rate.
+And just as a final point about this particular equation, this value alpha here is generally what we'll call the `learning rate`.
 It's just some parameter, some number we choose it for how quickly we're actually going to be updating these weight values.
 That if alpha is bigger, than we're going